 Steve Backlund, youngest son of Chip, joined Dunlap bank in 1979 and was named Vice President of both Dunlap Bank and Bartonville Bank in 1981.
 In 2002, Steve was named CEO and Chairman of Bartonville Bank.
 Seeing the need for additional locations, enhanced services and more products, Steve directed the opening of the Bartonville Bank II on Garfield in 1982 and Dunlap Bank II on North Knoxville in Peoria in 1990.

 Due to the overlap in the Peoria and Bartonville markets and common ownership, the leadership of Dunlap Bank and Bartonville Bank identified the opportunity to maximize the strengths of both banks and in October 2004, the Bartonville and Dunlap Banks combined to become Better Banks.
-In September of 2006, Wyoming Bank joined Better Banks and in June of 2011, Farmers State Bank of Astoria became the latest edition.
+In September of 2006, Wyoming Bank joined Better Banks and in June of 2011, Farmers State Bank of Astoria was added.
+In August of 2015 our Chillicothe branch became the latest edition.
 While further strengthening the bank overall, the combinations of the banks allow us to offer customers an enhanced line of products and services while providing them with additional locations and ATMs for added convenience.

 While providing leading products and services to meet the wide array of needs our customers have, providing exceptional customer service to current and future customers continues to be Chairman Steve Banklund's goal and vision.
 Additionally, Better Banks remains loyal to Chip Backlund's philosophy of over fifty years ago: "Remain a strong, locally owned, community bank."